johannesloetzsch/nix-docker-cljc/README.md

 The repository contains a `.circleci/config.yml`, showing an example of how to configure a ci build based on nix.
 Caching is done based on `flake.lock` and `flake.nix`.
 In case one of the files changed, it will fallback to the latest available cache.

-Note: Circleci requires that nix builds run without sandboxing, otherwise it fails with „_cannot set host name: Operation not permitted_“.

 The example also shows how a file from a derivation can be uploaded to an github release.
 For using it, in circleci set `GITHUB_TOKEN` as a valid personal access token with scope `public_repo`.

+## Troubleshooting

+Circleci requires that nix builds run without `sandboxing`, otherwise it fails with „_cannot set host name: Operation not permitted_“.
+So we disable it by setting `sandbox = false` in `~/.config/nix/nix.conf`.

+Building a derivation with `dockerTools.buildImage.runAsRoot` might fail with „_'x86_64-linux' with features {kvm} is required to build_“.
+If you want use qemu without kvm, set `system-features = kvm` in `~/.config/nix/nix.conf`.